 - Classes begin at 8:00 AM ET and conclude at 5:00 PM ET, each day, with a one-hour lunch break.
 Classes will end at 4:00 PM ET on the last day of class.
 Please do not arrange for departing flights prior to 7:00 PM ET to allow time for travel to the airport and any security clearances.

 The course will be taught at the Caribe Royale Hotel, 8101 World Center Drive, Orlando, Florida 32821 (USA).
 This hotel is 16 miles from the Orlando International Airport, it has a large pool, spacious workout facility and is close to Disney World and Universal Studios.

-Please note: Availability at the Caribe Royale may change as time gets closer to the event so it is recommended that you check with the Caribe Royale often by using booking via this Caribe Royale Hotel link here.
-As a reminder, if you are not a Caribe Royale Hotel guest and require daily parking on hotel property during the event you will be responsible for all associated parking fees.
+***Please note: Book Early!
+Availability at the Caribe Royale may sell out as it gets closer to the event so it is recommended that students book rooms with the Caribe Royale as early as possible to avoid having to stay off site.
+Booking may be done via this Caribe Royale Hotel link here.
+As a reminder, if the student is not a Caribe Royale Hotel guest, there is a daily parking fee.
+Parking is NOT included unless you are staying onsite at the hotel property.
+All non-hotel students will be responsible for associated parking fees.

 You may also book via phone by calling the following numbers:

 Reservations Toll Free: 1-800-823-8300/1-888-258-7501 or using the local number 407-238-8000.

 If IACIS is unable to hold their 2024 Orlando training event, then all students who have registered and paid, will have the option of a full refund or a reserved seat at the 2025 training event.
 IACIS is not responsible for any outside expenses (e.g. travel and accommodation) in the event of the training event being cancelled.
 Anyone who paid for training will receive complimentary membership through the year that his/her training takes place.